Get Ready for Thunderstorms and Lightning

 - Familiarize yourself with the terms that are used to identify a thunderstorm hazard, including understanding the difference between a severe thunderstorm watch and a severe thunderstorm warning.

-- A thunderstorm warning means a thunderstorm is occurring or will likely occur soon.
+- A severe thunderstorm warning means a severe thunderstorm is occurring or will likely occur soon.
 If you are advised to take shelter, do so immediately.

-- If a thunderstorm is likely in your area, postpone outdoor activities.
+- If thunderstorms are expected in your area, postpone outdoor activities.

 - Secure outdoor objects that could blow away or cause damage.